mr-jestin-roy/mr-jestin-roy/README.md

 ### I'm a Software Engineer based in Melbourne, Australia.
 A results-driven machine learning specialist with 2.5 years of experience in Natural Language Processing (NLP), Deep Learning, and Video and Image generation using cutting-edge diffusion models.
 Currently pursuing a Master’s degree at Monash University, Australia, combining advanced technical skills with a strong foundation in full-stack software development and data analysis to deliver innovative, data-driven solutions.
 Passionate about solving complex challenges with creative AI applications.
 <img align='right' src="https://github.com/mr-jestin-roy/mr-jestin-roy/blob/main/profile.jpg" alt="Profile picture of Jestin Roy" width="300">
-- Meet Jestin Roy, a talented and dedicated software engineer passionate about solving complex problems and building innovative solutions, with a demonstrated history of working in production-grade engagements in AI and ML.
+- <h5>Meet Jestin Roy, a talented and dedicated software engineer passionate about solving complex problems and building innovative solutions, with a demonstrated history of working in production-grade engagements in AI and ML.</h5>
-- Jestin possesses a strong foundation in data structures and algorithms, machine learning, and soft computing.
+- <h5>Apart from his professional experience, Jestin has also contributed to open-source projects like CoronaSafe, which became part of the Kerala Covid War Room.
+He has held several positions of responsibility, including Web Master at IEEE MACE SB, CodeChef Competitive Programming Mentor at MACE, and Founder of Inside MACE.</h5>
 - <h5>Prev -  <a href="https://www.linkedin.com/company/trypencil/" target="_blank">Pencil AI</a> (Singapore & London), <a href="https://www.linkedin.com/company/keyvaluesystems" target="_blank">KeyValue</a> (India), <a href="https://www.linkedin.com/company/bigbinary" target="_blank">BigBinary</a> (US), <a href="https://www.linkedin.com/company/googledevelopersgroup" target="_blank">Google DSC</a> (India)
 </h5>